 13. Always keep a water source nearby in case of fire.

 14. Always check firecrackers with a quality seal or make sure that it has been allowed by the government otherwise it is really dangerous to use illegal firecrackers as it may not contain labels or contents.

-15. Soaking firecrackers with water before disposing them may prevent accidental explosion or ignition.
+15. Soaking firecrackers with water before disposing of them may prevent accidental explosion or ignition.